Cartucho/SurgT_labelling/README.md

-# stereo_labeling
+# SurgT_labelling

 [![GitHub stars](https://img.shields.io/github/stars/Cartucho/stereo_labeling.svg?style=social&label=Stars)](https://github.com/Cartucho/stereo_labeling)

-The goal of this tool is to label matches between the left and right images of a stereo video.
-I also added an interpolation feature so that you label only a few frame-pairs and then you press `i` (standing for interpolate) to automatically interpolate the labels for the other frame-pairs in between the ones that you labeled.
+Goal: Get ground truth bounding boxes given a stereo video + camera calibration parameters.

 <img src="https://user-images.githubusercontent.com/15831541/139836761-24aeb645-61ef-47a4-9752-87411b5634e8.png">

-On the bottom left of the interface you can see the current index of the image pair and the id of the currently selected keypoint.
-As I will explain, the idea is to label the keypoints one by one, from `id=0` until `id= number of keypoints that you will label`.
-I set the `w` `a` `s` `d` keys for navigating through the images and keypoint ids.
-By default `a` and `d` are used to go to the previous and next image, and `w` and `s` to go to the next and previous keypoint id.
-If you don't like these keys you can change them according to your preferance by editing the [config.yaml](https://github.com/Cartucho/stereo_labeling/blob/main/config.yaml) file.
-It is also in the [config.yaml](https://github.com/Cartucho/stereo_labeling/blob/main/config.yaml) file where you set the input directory, containing the images that you will label.
-I assume that you will have a folder with the left images, and another one with the right images.
+On the bottom-left of the interface you can see the index of the current image pair and bounding box id.
+The `w` `a` `s` `d` keys are set default keys for selecting different images and bounding boxes ids. `a` and `d` are used to go to the previous and next image, respectively, and `w` and `s` to go to the next and previous bounding box id, respectively.
+If can change the keys according to your preferance by editing the [config.yaml](https://github.com/Cartucho/stereo_labeling/blob/main/config.yaml) file.
+It is also in the [config.yaml](https://github.com/Cartucho/stereo_labeling/blob/main/config.yaml) file where you set the input directory, video and calibration parameters.

-## Usage
+## Labelling instructions for the SurgT MICCAI challenge

+You will be labelling the bounding boxes by clicking on the same target in both images.
+You want to guarantee that the centre of the bounding box is always targeting the same tissue region.

+#### Definitions

+For each target bounding box:

+- `is_difficult`
+Set `is_difficult = True` if the target's centre point is under:
+  - **motion blur**
+  - **specular highlights**
+  - **low illumination**
+  - **smoke**
+  - **partial occlusion**
+  - **partial out-of-view**

+- `is_visible_in_both_stereo`
+Set `is_visible_in_both_stereo = False` if the target's centre point is **fully out-of-view** or **fully occluded** in either the left or right image, in other words only when it is compelety invisible in one of the stereo images.
+Otherwise `is_visible_in_both_stereo = True` even if `is_difficult = True`.

+#### How to label?

 The usage idea is the following:
-1. First choose the image keypoint that you will be labeling.
-You will label that keypoint on the entire video before starting to label the next keypoint;
-2. After choosing the keypoint, go through the entire video, from index 0 onwards, and pay attention if the keypoint is visible in both the left and right images.
-If the keypoint is not visible in a specific image, press `v` (standing for `visibility`), which will toggle the `is_visible` between True and False.
-When `is_visible=False`, a red cross will show on top of the images to signal that the keypoint is not visible.
-    + If you want to modify a range of pictures in once, press `r` (standing for range), then go select the range of images and click `v`, this way you toggle the visibility of all the selected pictures.
-The range is shown on the bottom left of the interface;
-3. After marking all the pictures where the keypoint is not visible, you can start labeling the other pictures.
-You can do it by simply left-clicking over the keypoint in both the left and right image.
-    + If you have `is_rectified: True` in the config file, then the interface will force you to choose the same height pixel coordinate for both the left and right image.
-    + If you label a set of image pairs, for example if you label image_pair `0, 5, 10 and 15`, then if you press `i`, the images in between `1,2,...,4,6,7,...,9,11,...14` will be automatically labeled using interpolation.
-You can check the result of the interpolation if you don't like the result press `e` to eliminate a kpt label and then you can manually label that keypoint an press `i` again to refine the interpolation.
-You can only eliminate the currently selected keypoint id which is shown in red.
+1. The annotator should watch the entire video and decide which keypoint will be labelled next;
+2. Then, the annotator should classify `is_visible_in_both_stereo` for all the frame-pairs of the video.
+This can be done by pressing `v` over an image, or `v` over a range of images.
+A big red X will be draw over the images with `is_visible_in_both_stereo = False`;
+3. Then the annotator should labell the keypoint in all the remaining images, where `is_visible_in_both_stereo = True`.
+All the keypoints should respect:
+    1. The annotator should ensure that the keypoint is mapped accurately and corresponds to the same target in both stereo images;
+    2. The annotator should also look back at the previous frame in the video sequence to ensure temporal video consistency in labelling;
+    3. If it the keypoint is difficult to label, according to the definition above, then the annotator should set `is_difficult = True`.
+This can be done by pressing `m` to `m`ark the bounding box as a difficult one.
+You will notice that the bounding box will draw a X inside it when `is_difficult = True`.
+4. Steps 1. to 3. should be repeated if you want to labell multiple keypoints per video.
+If that is the case, then go back to the first video frame and press `w` to select the next keypoint id.
+Then you can start the labelling for the new keypoint id;
+5. For the SurgT challenge, the annotators are never allowed to use `i`nterpolation, automation or external intervention to aid their labelling;
+6. The annotations should be reviewed by another annotator.
+7. Finally, once the labelling is reviewed press `g` to generate the `g`round truth.
     + If you want to eliminate a range of pictures you can again use `r` for range, and select the image range first, followed by pressing `e` to eliminate;
 4. Once you are satisfied with the labeling of that keypoint in the entire stereo video, you can go back to the img 0, press `w` to select the next keypoint id, and go back to step 1. to start labeling the next keypoint.

-In summary, you want to (1) choose keypoint to be labeled, (2) mark visibility, (3) label, and repeat for the next keypoint.

-Also, I suggest using a mouse since it will make the labeling process easier.
-You can even zoom in and out of the pictures using the middle scroll of the mouse.
+#### How to eliminate a bounding box?

+First select the bounding box that you want to delete.
+By default the selected bounding box is shown in red.
+Then press `e` (standing for `e`liminate).

+#### How to select a range of images?

+If you want to set `is_visible_in_both_stereo = False` to a range of pictures you can again use `r` (standing for `r`ange).
+After pressing `r` just use `a` and `d` to select the desired range of images.
+Then press `v` to toggle the visibility.
+The same logic would apply vice-versa.

+You can also use range to `e`liminate multiple images, `m`ark as `is_difficult`.

 ## Zoom mode

-The zoom mode allows you to label the kpt faster without having to zoom in and out all the time.
-When you labeling keypoints or browsing through the existing ones you will notice that there is a blue rectangle being created, if you press `z` (standing for `z`oom) you will zoom in or out of that blue rectangle.
+The middle mouse can be used for zoom-in and zoom-out of the images, however, it is more practical to use the zoom mode.
+The zoom mode allows you to labell faster by focusing on the area around the keypoints.
+Labell a pair of keypoints and you will notice a blue rectangle around them, if you press `z` (standing for `z`oom) you will zoom in or out of that blue rectangle.
+In zoom mode you can also re-adjust the bounding boxes by clicking again.
+Give it a try!

 ## How to run it?

 I recommend you to create a Python virtual environment:

 ```
 python3.9 -m pip install --user virtualenv